Content in this website may be linked to, as long as the linking webpage

-In the United States In Kentucky In Pulaski County
+In the United States

 |

-In 34 States a Certificate of Need (CON) must be obtained before a new healthcare facility is allowed to open.
+In 34 states a Certificate of Need (CON) must be obtained before a new healthcare facility is allowed to open.
 The CON was first started in the mid-1970s in response to a Federal Government mandate to control hospital costs.
-At that time, Medicare and Medicaid was a fixed amount above a facility’s cost, a cost plus system of payment, and wanted to control costs by preventing duplication of services.
-The CON was enacted by states not because they all independently came to the conclusion that the CON made good economic sense, they enacted it because of Federal pressure and incentives.
-At its peak, all states except Louisiana required a CON.
-Over a decade after the Federal Government entered and restricted the free market system in healthcare, it finally recognized that the CON was not holding down costs but instead was creating a whole new set of problems all of its own.
-In response, the federal government switched to a DRG or fixed cost per diagnosis system of payment.
+At that time, Medicare and Medicaid was a fixed amount above a facility's cost, a cost plus system of payment, and wanted to control costs by preventing duplication of services.
+The CON was enacted by states not because they all independently came to the conclusion that the CON made good economic sense.
+It was enacted in part in response to Federal pressure and incentives linking CON laws to Medicare and Medicaid payments.
+At its peak, all states had enacted CON laws.
+Over a decade after the Federal government entered and restricted the free market system in healthcare, it finally recognized that the CON was not holding down costs but instead was creating a whole new set of problems all of its own.
+In response, the Federal government switched to a DRG or fixed cost per diagnosis system of payment.
 It abandoned its mandates on states having a CON and stopped incentive payments to states which enacted the law.
 Although, the Federal Government easily reversed its approach to healthcare, states were left with the CON laws firmly embedded into their healthcare economy.
 Currently, fifteen states have demonstrated the fortitude to unravel and back out and appeal their certificate of need laws, citing the need to increase healthcare competition.
 Other states are looking at abolishing the CON. |

 In Feb.
 2007, Mark Botti from the US Dept of Justice, Antitrust Division, testified before the Health and Human Services Committee of the State Senate and the CON Special Committee of the State House of Representatives of the State of Georgia.
 His major points were as follows -- Read Full Report :